Rishabh672003/stack-overflow-label-predictor/README.md

 A simple NLP model that predicts the language of the question user has asked, The model has been trained on stack-overflow dataset which has 16,000 questions from 4 languages and the language the question its labelled for, See the Jupyter Notebook in the notebooks directory for more information and see the implementation of the model.

-before this was written with FastAPI and Jinja templates (see in `src/fastapi.py`)
+Before this was written with FastAPI and Jinja templates (see in `src/fastapi.py`)

 But for deployement I switched to **Streamlit**
 Now the Website is deployed here - https://stack-overflow-label-predictor-rishabh.streamlit.app/